yiyenhuangkr/Customer-Segmentation-RFM-Ecommerce/README.md

 **Business Problem:** The company lacks a systematic way to differentiate customers by value and engagement, resulting in one-size-fits-all marketing that wastes budget on low-value customers while under-investing in high-value customers at risk of churning.

-**Solution:** Using 74,628 delivered transactions from 43,233 unique customers, this project applied RFM (Recency, Frequency, Monetary) analysis combined with K-means clustering to segment customers into four actionable groups, each paired with a tailored marketing strategy.
+**Solution:** After filtering the dataset to 74,628 delivered transactions, RFM analysis and K-means clustering were applied to 38,772 unique customers with at least one delivered order.
+The customers were segmented into four actionable groups, each paired with a tailored marketing strategy.

 **Key Finding:** 36.6% of customers (15,812 people) fall into a **"High-Value At-Risk"** segment — customers with historical spending and purchase frequency on par with the most active customers, but who have gone quiet recently.
 This segment alone represents an estimated **$39M+ in historical revenue** and is the single highest-priority group for win-back campaigns.